-The sacred city of Anuradhapura is made up of monastic complexes dedicated to different sects of Buddhism including Theravada, Mahavihara, and Mahayana.
+The sacred city of Anuradhapura, Sri Lanka, is made up of monastic complexes dedicated to different sects of Buddhism including Theravada, Mahavihara, and Mahayana.
 It also has four monumental stupas (Jetavana, Ruyanvelisaya, Mirisavati and Abhayagiri).

 Visitors can also see the ruins of fortified walls and a system of moats that protected the secular part of the city known as the Citadel.
 The outskirts of Anuradhapura were mainly used for agriculture.
 A remarkably advanced water hydraulic system allowed for year-round irrigation.